-Such social media mistakes can actually refer to any platform, but on Twitter it’s even more important.
+Such social media mistakes can actually refer to any platform, but on Twitter, it’s even more important.
 The network is very limiting when it comes to the length of your texts.
-That’s why one must get the most out of the profile including header image, bio and so on.
+That’s why one must get the most out of the profile including the header image, bio, and so on.
 Remember: this is what gives your audience all the information about the brand.

 As I already said, you should optimize content for each of your social media channels.
 And again, since Twitter limits you to 280 characters only, this task becomes even more crucial here.